 - Students study and analyse a range of musical groups and arrangements.
-Students are required to perform regularly as part of a group, developing a repertoire of songs. - Students learn what it means to be in a group and learn appropriate stage and performance skills. - They also study instrumental techniques and how to arrange for a group. - Students are able to record their performances using the recording equipment in the studio.
+Students are required to perform regularly as part of a group, developing a repertoire of songs. - Students learn what it means to be in a group and learn appropriate stage and performance skills. - They also study instrumental techniques and how to arrange for a group. - Students respond to a range of musical compositions from the past and present through discussion,